Is Your Skilled Nursing Facility Ready for Value-Based Payment?

 Multiple Value-Based Care Models, One Common Purpose

 All value-based care models are centered on the patient.
 Healthcare providers receive payment when their overall quality of care meets the standards set by the CMS.
 The primary objective of a value-based approach is to provide patients with better care, leading to better health and, ultimately, lower healthcare costs.
-Some of the currently active value-based models are:

 Prepare Your Skilled Nursing Facility with a Clinical & Resident Management Solution